profedbrown/moleserve/README.txt

 docs - an empty folder for docs, nothing there right now tests - a sub-package holding the unittest tests

+TO SETUP the local development environment
+    make sure you have a virtual environment installed run "pip install -e ." in the terminal to get setup.py to run and install the development environment run "python -m unittest discover" to run the tests from the command line.

 TO RUN THE FLASK APPLICATION SERVER:
     with moleflask and flask installed you can run the moleflask app using the flask development server:
         $ FLASK_APP=moleflask.mflask.py flask run